MohamedMetwalli5/LeetCode-Solutions/README.md

 </p>

 ## What is this?
-These are Solutions of some problems from LeetCode made specifically for beginners and who are in the intermediate level.
+These solutions are designed specifically for beginners on LeetCode, addressing many problems using code and animations.
 <br>
 <br>